janjiralakirankumar/DevOpsEssentials/README.md

 (**Note:** PAT is invisible when you paste)

+### Important Note:
+*  Once the Java code is pushed from local repo of git to github's helloworld repository in pom.xml file change the version to `3.3.2`

 #### =============================END of LAB-02=============================
 ---
 ## Lab 3: Configuring Jenkins server and Installing Tomcat onto Jenkin's Server for Deploying our Application.